Boeing KC-135 Stratotanker: Engine retrofits

 All KC-135s were originally equipped with Pratt & Whitney J57-P-59W turbojet engines, which produced 10000 lbf of thrust dry, and approximately 13000 lbf of thrust wet.
 Wet thrust is achieved through the use of water injection on takeoff, as opposed to "wet thrust" when used to describe an afterburning engine.
 670 USgal of water are injected into the engines over the course of three minutes.
 The water is injected into the inlet and the diffuser case in front of the combustion case.
 The water cools the air in the engine to increase its density; it also reduces the turbine gas temperature, which is a primary limitation on many jet engines.
 This allows the use of more fuel for proper combustion and creates more thrust for short periods of time, similar in concept to "War Emergency Power" in a piston-engined aircraft.

 In the 1980s, the first modification program retrofitted 157 Air Force Reserve (AFRES) and Air National Guard (ANG) tankers with the Pratt & Whitney TF33-PW-102 turbofan engines from 707 airliners retired in the late 1970s and early 1980s.
 The modified tanker, designated the KC-135E, was 14% more fuel-efficient than the KC-135A and could offload 20% more fuel on long-duration flights.
 Only the KC-135E aircraft were equipped with thrust reversers for aborted takeoffs and shorter landing roll-outs.
-The KC-135E fleet has since either been retrofitted as the R-model configuration or placed into long-term storage ("XJ"), as Congress has prevented the Air Force from formally retiring them.
+The KC-135E fleet has since either been retrofitted as the R-model configuration or placed into long-term storage ("XJ"), as Congress has prevented the USAF from formally retiring them.
 The final KC-135E, tail number 56-3630, was delivered by the 101st Air Refueling Wing to the 309th Aerospace Maintenance and Regeneration Group (AMARG) at Davis–Monthan Air Force Base in September 2009.

 The second modification program retrofitted 500 aircraft with new CFM International CFM56 (military designation: F108) high-bypass turbofan engines produced by General Electric and Safran.
 The CFM56 engine produces approximately 22500 lbf of thrust, nearly a 100% increase compared to the original J57 engine.
 The modified tanker, designated KC-135R (modified KC-135A or E) or KC-135T (modified KC-135Q), can offload up to 50% more fuel (on a long-duration sortie), is 25% more fuel-efficient, and costs 25% less to operate than with the previous engines.
 It is also significantly quieter than the KC-135A, with noise levels at takeoff reduced from 126 to 99 decibels.
+This 27 decibel noise reduction results in a sound pressure level of about 5% of the original level.

 The KC-135R's operational range is 60% greater than the KC-135E for comparable fuel offloads, providing a wider range of basing options.